NexusXe/goonware/README.md

 # SOMETHING is different with the black badges.
 They're more different than most.
 I want to know why.
 If you have black badge firmware, please PR and I will reward you with 1,000,000 defcoins
 (not an acual offer)

+# What's the deal with malware.UF2?
+You tell me!
+Have fun!